adobe/griffon-plugin-bridge/README.md

 ##### receiveEvents

+Currently, Project Griffon UI will send all events via this method on all registered plugins in the following scenarios:
-Project Griffon UI sends any events from initial load of the session view and any subsequent events while the session with the client (Mobile SDK) is active.
+  * Upon initial load of the plugin
+  * Any time a new event is received while the session with the client (Mobile SDK) is active
+  * Any time an event is annotated by a plugin

 ##### receiveSelectedEvents

-Project Griffon UI sends an array of events uuids selected from the result of a plugin calling `selectEvents` on the bridge.
+Project Griffon UI sends an array of event uuids selected from the result of a plugin calling `selectEvents` on the bridge.

 ## Scripts